-(c) On February 18, 2021, the Corporation closed a "best efforts" private placement (the "Offering"), pursuant to which the Corporation sold an aggregate of 12,221,000 common shares of the Corporation that will qualify as "flow-through shares" within the meaning of subsection 66(15) of the Income Tax Act (Canada) (the "Flow-Through Shares") at a price of \$0.90 per Flow-Through Share for aggregate gross proceeds of \$10,998,900, including the full exercise of the agents' option.
+Corporation (the "Offered Common Shares") at a price of \$0.30 per Offered Common Share for gross proceeds of \$2,300,046 and (ii) 9,583,525 common shares in the capital of the Corporation that will qualify as "flow-through shares" (within the meaning of subsection 66(15) of the Income Tax Act (Canada) and section 359.1 of the Taxation Act (Québec)) (the "Flow-Through Shares") at a price of \$0.36 per Flow-Through Share for gross proceeds of \$3,450,069, for aggregate gross proceeds to the Corporation of \$5,750,115, including the full exercise of the agents' option.

-Cormark Securities Inc. and Paradigm Capital Inc. acted as agents (the "Agents") in connection with the Offering pursuant to the terms of an agency agreement dated February 18, 2021.
-In consideration for their services in connection with the Offering, the Corporation paid the Agents a cash commission equal to \$659,934 representing 6% of the aggregate gross proceeds from the sale of Flow-Through Shares.
+Cormark Securities Inc., Desjardins Securities Inc. and Paradigm Capital Inc. acted as agents (collectively, the "Agents") in connection with the Offering pursuant to the terms of an agency agreement dated October 21, 2022.
+In consideration for their services in connection with the Offering, the Corporation paid the Agents a cash commission equal to \$329,555, being 6% of the aggregate gross proceeds from the sale of Offered Common Shares and Flow-Through Shares, and a reduced cash commission equal to \$25,754 3% of the aggregate gross proceeds from the sale of Offered Common Shares to certain subscribers on the President's List.
+In addition, the Corporation also paid legal and other professional fees in the aggregate amount of approximately \$305,302 (plus applicable taxes) in respect of two subscriptions under the Offering.